learn-compsci/mathematical-techniques/content/index.md

 * < 1 week after submission deadline: 50% penalty
 * < 2 weeks after submission deadline: 75% penalty
 * No submissions after 2 weeks.

+# Credits:
+This webpage, the content, running the course would not have been possible without the help of my lovely TAs:

+* Peh Hou Jin
+* Zhao Xin Tong
+* Maximus Ng
+* Shane Arkar Kyaw